garytayl/mimic/README.md

 4. [How It Works](#how-it-works)
 5. [Notes](#notes)

+For information on logging into your server, see the [SSH Login Instructions](ssh_login_instructions.md).

 ## Overview
 Mimic is a Discord bot designed to use text-to-speech (TTS) functionality with custom voice settings.
 Each user can register their own ElevenLabs API key and set up custom voices.